 - contained more than 5 ppb cadmium.

-- Seventy-five percent of Gerber’s carrots contained cadmium over 5 ppb, with some containing up to 87 ppb cadmium.
+- Seventy-five percent of Gerber’s carrots contained cadmium over 5 ppb, with some containing up to 87 ppb of cadmium.

 - Beech-Nut and Hain (Earth’s Best Organic) do not even test for mercury in baby food.